Improved convergence rate of kNN graph Laplacians: differentiable self-tuned affinity: Numerical experiments

 \subsection{$k$NN bandwidth function}

-\paragraph{Dataset.} We simulate $N$ i.i.d. data samples from a one-dimensional closed curve $\calM$ embedded in $\R^4$, thus $d=1$.
+\paragraph{Dataset} We simulate $N$ i.i.d. data samples from a one-dimensional closed curve $\calM$ embedded in $\R^4$, thus $d=1$.
 The density $p$ of data samples is shown in Figure \ref{fig:data-1d}(b), which is non-uniform along the curve.
-The data manifold curve is as in \ref{fig:data-1d}(a).
+The data manifold curve is as in Figure \ref{fig:data-1d}(a).
 Details of the example can be found in Appendix \ref{app:exp-data}.

-\paragraph{Method.} We simulate $N = 2000$ samples $\{ x_i \}_{i=1}^N$ and let $k = 32$ and $64$.
+\paragraph{Method} We simulate $N = 2000$ samples $\{ x_i \}_{i=1}^N$ and let $k = 32$ and $64$.
 At each $x_i$, $\hrho(x_i)$ is calculated from the $k$NN distance $\hat R(x_i)$ by the definition \eqref{eq:def-hat-rho}.
 In addition, we compute $\brho(x_i) = p(x_i)^{-1/d}$ using the analytical expression of $p$.
 We can also obtain the expression of $\brho_{r_k}$ defined in Definition \ref{def:bar-rho-epsilon} making use of the expression of the manifold embedding mapping.
-The detail is described in Appendix \ref{app:comp-brho-r}.
+The details are described in Appendix \ref{app:comp-brho-r}.
 We then compute the values of $\brho_{r_k}(x_i)$.

-\paragraph{Result.}
+\paragraph{Result}

-Figure \ref{fig:hrho-est} shows a typical realization of $\hrho$ and compares it to $\brho_{r_k}$ and $\brho $, with two difference choices of $k$.
+Figure \ref{fig:hrho-est} shows a typical realization of $\hrho$ and compares it to $\brho_{r_k}$ and $\brho $, with two different choices of $k$.
 It can be seen that the correction we introduced makes $\brho_{r_k}$ closer to $\hat \rho$ than the original $\brho$.
 Moreover, when $k$ is larger, the oscillation of $\hrho$ is smaller (due to reduced variance error), and the effect of improvement is more significant.
 This is consistent with our theory.